alaukiknpant/ethereum-signatures/README.md

 You might be interested in sigining transactions for, say, approving an ERC20 token for a contract to use.
 Anoer example includes Opensea where you can leave an offer to buy an item by signing a transaction.
 But on-chain it will be approved only when the seller selects 1 of the offers, and then accepts it, by paying for the broadcast.

 You might be interested in signing messages to agree to the terms and conditions of a platform.
+This repo explores how messages are signed in ethereum using the EIP712 standard.
+In particular, we explore signing messages to vote on behalf of a user using EIP-712 and permitting a ERC-20 token approval using EIP-2612.

+## EIP-712: Typed structured data hashing and signing

+`EIP712Sample.sol` explores signing a message on behalf of another user off chain.

 ## EIP-2612: EIP-20 Permit Extension: Signed Approvals

+`ERC20PermitSample` explores this.
 In order to interact with ERC20 tokens via smart contracts, users have to `approve()` the smart contract, which in turn invokes a `transferFrom()`.
 Given this flow, [even in the simple use case of paying another person, they need to hold ETH to pay for transaction gas costs.
 ERC-2612 extends the EIP-20 standard with a new function permit, which allows users to modify the allowance mapping using a signed message, instead of through msg.sender.
 The signed data is structured following EIP-712, which already has wide spread adoption in major RPC providers](https://eips.ethereum.org/EIPS/eip-2612).

 As interesting as EIP-2612 sounds, not all major ERC20s [support](https://help.1inch.io/en/articles/5435386-permit-712-signed-token-approvals-and-how-they-work-on-1inch) this standard, namely USDC and USDT.
 DAI was an early adopter of EIP-2612.
 The code in this repo demonstrates using EIP-2612.